evanc108/Tally/backend/BACKEND.md

 │      • N funding_pulls   (one per member)                   │
 │      • Updates transaction.status → APPROVED               │
 │    Single atomic commit.
-If it fails, nothing is written.   │ └─────────────────────────────────────────────────────────────┘
+If it fails, nothing is written.   │ │                                                             │
+│  Step 6: Fund & Reimburse                                   │
+│    Highnote pulls from the Product Funding Account to pay   │ │    the merchant.
+Backend simultaneously triggers individual │ │    pulls from each member to reimburse that account.        │ └─────────────────────────────────────────────────────────────┘
      │
      ▼